Tired Eyes Can Kill Your Appearance

 My final tip is to consider investing some money and use a high quality face mask.
 One that I highly recommend is Glam Glow.
 While I admit this particular mask costs a little more than most, it does an amazing job with giving your face a more youthful appearance and also tightens the entire face.
+See Amazon for pricing.

 The tightening helps to lift your eyes and reduce the appearance of bags big time.
 I use this mask about 2x a week.
 You can use a less expensive mask but for the purpose of reducing puffiness, I would recommend Glam Glow.